On Statistical Estimation of Edge-Reinforced Random Walks: Introduction

 It may be surprising that this expression does not depend on the choice of the edge $e_0$ that is incident on $v_0$.
 Why this is true will become more clear after the discussion at the beginning of \cref{sec:nonasymptotic}.

 The reason why such an RWRE representation is available is that ERRW satisfies partial exchangeability: for any $t\in\mathbb{Z}_+$, $v_0\in V$, and $A, B\in\mathbb{R}_{++}^E$, conditioned on $X_0=v_0, L_0=A$ and that the edge local time at time $t$ is $L_t=B$, the distribution of the trajectory up to time $t$ is uniformly random among those trajectories that align with these conditions.
 In other words, given any trajectory $X=\{X_s, 0\leq s\leq t\}$, we can permute the vertices in an arbitrary way to obtain another trajectory $\tilde{X}$, but $\Perrw^{v_0,A}(X)=\Perrw^{v_0,A}(\tilde{X})$ so long as the two trajectories yield the same edge local time at time $t$.
-Then de-Finetti's theorem for reversible Markov chains~\cite{dr} guarantees that ERRW has a representation as a mixture of reversible Markov chains.
+Then de Finetti's theorem for reversible Markov chains~\cite{dr} guarantees that ERRW has a representation as a mixture of reversible Markov chains.
 Interested readers may also refer to \cite{rolles}, where it is argued that ERRW is the only family of random processes that satisfies partial exchangeability under certain conditions.

 From now on, we will think of ERRW as being naturally coupled with the underlying RWRE.
+From the RWRE perspective, it is almost surely true that each of the edge weights $W_e$ is strictly positive. \ifva

-From the RWRE perspective, we know that $\{W_e>0, \forall e\in E\}$ happens almost surely.
-Since the graph is connected and finite, we would expect the simple random walk with the underlying weights $W$ to cover every state as $t\rightarrow\infty$.
+\fi Since the graph is connected and finite, we would expect the simple random walk with the underlying weights $W$ to cover every state as $t\rightarrow\infty$.
 This observation guarantees that, almost surely, the ERRW has a finite random cover time, which is defined as $\tau_\cov:=\inf\{s\geq 0:\,\Lambda_s^i-\Lambda_0^i>0,\forall\,i\in[n]\}$. \footnote{Here we continue to use the notation $\Lambda_t^i$, as given in \cref{eqn:vertexlt}, for the vertex local times, even though we are dealing from now on with ERRW, with the dynamics given in \cref{eqn:errwlaw}.} Actually, we will see later that the cover time $t_\cov$, which is the maximum of $\Eerrw^{v_0, A}(\tau_\cov)$ over all starting states $v_0\in V$, is also finite.
 In conclusion, ERRW is not as localized as VRRW, and conditional mixing (the process mixes given $W$) happens in finite time almost surely.